icopy-site/awesome/docs/awesome/free-for-dev.md

   *[GatsbyjsCMS](https://www.gatsbyjs.com/) - Gatsby is the fast and flexible framework that makes building websites with any CMS, API, or database fun again.
 Build and deploy headless websites that drive more traffic, convert better, and earn more revenue!
   * [GraphCMS](https://graphcms.com/) - Offers free tier for small projects.
 GraphQL first API.
 Move away from legacy solutions to the GraphQL native Headless CMS - and deliver omnichannel content API first.
   * [Squidex](https://squidex.io/) - Offers free tier for small projects.
 API / GraphQL first.
 Open source, and based on event sourcing (versing every changes automatically).
+  * [InstaWP](https://instawp.com/) - Launch a WordPress site in a few seconds.
+A free tier with: 5 Active Sites, 500 MB Space, 48 hrs Site Expiry.

 ## Code Quality